Routing

 // The above will create a dynamic url at /im-a-teapot/{user}/{password} that will call TeapotController::shortAndStout

-// with the expected parameters of $user, $pass, and $test
+// with the expected parameters of $user, $pass, and $test Caching routes

-To speed up your requests, you may cache your router configuration by running php famine feast:cache:router-generate
+To speed up your requests, you may cache your router configuration by running php famine feast:cache:router-generate.

-To clear the cache, run php famine feast:cache:router-clear
+To clear the cache, run php famine feast:cache:router-clear.

 If you cache your routes, changes will NOT take effect unless you clear or regenerate.